 1207 Fifth Ave, Dawson City.
 867-993-5247

-A short drive from Yellowknife’s city center, this campground has 77 powered sites, 33 non-powered sites for those who want an off-the-grid experience, and 12 tent pads (areas that are levelled and free of rocks and tree roots) to choose from.
+A short drive from Yellowknife’s city center, this campground has 62 powered sites, 39 non-powered sites for those who want an off-the-grid experience, and 12 tent pads (areas that are levelled and free of rocks and tree roots) to choose from.
 There are great amenities, such as kitchen shelters, showers, firewood and a playground.
 You can also hang out on the beach at Long Lake where there’s tubing, canoeing and water skiing available; take a hike along the Prospector’s Trail; or check in at the gatehouse and catch a guided tour of the area’s wilderness and wildlife.
-Open May 12 to September 17.
+Open mid May to end of September.
 Visit the website to book a campsite online.
 Prices vary by reservation date and site.